What are Kidney Packs Useful for?

 How Often Should I Use A Ginger Kidney Pack?

 - The simple answer is, whenever you feel like!
-Any time the body or mind is under stress, or you have a kidney related issue such as cystitis or kidney stones, ginger packs can be very helpful, as long as the bowels are working well.
+Any time the body or mind is under stress, or you have symptoms relating to urinary problems, ginger packs can be very helpful, as long as the bowels are working well.

 - If you want a bit more of a structure, you could use it 3-5 times a week for a month or you could do a course for a week every day.